-1. Is the Company a member of any trade and chamber association? (if yes, name the major ones that your business deals with)
+Is the Company a member of any trade and chamber association? (if yes, name the major ones that your business deals with)

-- Organization of Pharmaceutical Producers of India. • - Federation of Indian Chambers of Commerce & • Industry. - US-India Business Council • - US-India Strategic Partnership Forum - 2.
+- Organization of Pharmaceutical Producers of India. - Federation of Indian Chambers of Commerce & Industry. - US-India Business Council - US-India Strategic Partnership Forum - 2.
 Has the Company advocated/lobbied through above associations for the advancement or improvement of public good? (if yes specify the broad areas governance and administration, economic reforms, inclusive development policies, energy security, water, food security, sustainable business principles, others)

-(towards impacting larger public health) Principle 8: Businesses should support inclusive growth and equitable development 1.
-Does the Company have specified programmes/ innovation eco systems through policies that encourage the creation and deployment of intellectual property in the broader area of healthcare and further development of the National Health Policy framework.
+The Company focuses its advocacy on strengthening public health systems and access to healthcare, particularly towards the under-served segments.
+The Company has been advocating for amendments in the current policies governing the industry that would facilitate in providing an enabling environment for business to grow and supply products to various government procurement agencies.
+Advocacy is also focused on strengthening of the innovation eco systems through policies that encourage the creation and deployment of intellectual property in the broader area of healthcare and further development of the National Health Policy framework.
 Strengthening of coordination between the state and central FDA leading to faster availability of the latest innovative therapies for the patients without IP violation/infringement is an area of active advocacy by the company.
-Some specific areas participation of the private sector in strengthening national programs, such as Ayushman Bharat and
+Some specific areas of advocacy include: